Adaptive Reinforcement Learning for Unobservable Random Delays

-The purpose of this Appendix is to answer the question whether it is the model-based distribution agent (MDA) or if it is the adaptivess of ACDA that leads to its high performance.
+The purpose of this Appendix is to answer the question of whether it is the model-based distribution agent (MDA) or the adaptivity of ACDA that leads to its high performance.
 To answer this, we modify the BPQL algorithm to use the MDA policy instead of the direct MLP policy that they used in their original paper.

-It is necessary to modify the BPQL algorithm itself since the optimization of the MDA policy is split into two steps with different kind of samples from the replay buffer.
-If the delay truly was constant, then BPQL with MDA would be the same of the performance of ACDA, due to the perfect conditions for the memorized action selection.
-However, it is necessary to split these into two algorithms since this cannot capture the M/M/1 queue delay process which cannot be represented as a true constant-delay MDP.
+It is necessary to modify the BPQL algorithm itself since the optimization of the MDA policy is split into two steps, with different kinds of samples from the replay buffer.
+If the delay truly was constant, then BPQL with MDA would be the same as the performance of ACDA, due to the perfect conditions for the memorized action selection.
+However, it is necessary to split these into two algorithms since this cannot capture the M/M/1 queue delay process, which cannot be represented as a true constant-delay MDP.

 Like Appendix \ref{app:time-series-results}, results are split based on the delay process used.
 Appendix \ref{app:evaluation-bpql-mda-cda-extreme} presents results for the $\text{GE}_{1,23}$ delay process, Appendix \ref{app:evaluation-bpql-mda-cda-extreme32} for the $\text{GE}_{4,32}$ delay process, and Appendix \ref{app:evaluation-bpql-mda-cda-mm1q} for the M/M/1 queue delay process.